Crash-Test-Buddies/WiFi-Buddy/README.md

 ### Receiving Messages

 The `WifiDirectHandler.Action.MESSAGE_RECEIVED` intent indicates that a message has been received.
-The message is accessible as a byte[] extra within the intent.
+The message is accessible as a byte[] extra within the Intent.
 The message can be accessed with the key `WifiDirectHandler.MESSAGE_KEY`

+### Contributing

+Contributions are welcome!
+Just fork and make a pull request, and we'll merge your changes if approved.
+Also feel free to report any issues.